5th Panzer Army: Retreat, Ardennes

-In August 1, 1944, the remaining elements of Panzer Group West were reorganized as the 5th Panzer Army, with a combat formation remaining in action under the title Panzer Group Eberbach.
+On August 1, 1944, the remaining elements of Panzer Group West were reorganized as the 5th Panzer Army, with a combat formation remaining in action under the title Panzer Group Eberbach.
 After a brief period under the Waffen-SS commander Sepp Dietrich, command of the army passed to Hasso von Manteuffel.
 The army saw heavy combat on the German border against Allied forces, the panzer divisions suffering heavily from Allied ground attack aircraft.
 In November the 5th Panzer Army began forming up in the Ardennes, alongside the newly formed 6th SS Panzer Army under Dietrich.
 Both formations took part in the Battle of the Bulge, the Fifth Panzer Army became the main central force advancing westwards from the pre-existing front lines after the planned schwerpunkt assigned to the Sixth Panzer Army was stopped at the Elsenborn Ridge and the Ambleve Valley.
 The Fifth Panzer Army suffered heavy losses in battles around Bastogne and in the armour battles around Celles and Dinant, the westernmost points of advance.
 After the offensive was cancelled, it continued its fighting withdrawal to the German border.
 In March, it was involved in efforts to eliminate the American bridgehead over the Rhine at the Ludendorff Bridge in Remagen.
 The 5th Panzer Army was encircled and trapped in the Ruhr Pocket, and surrendered on 17 April 1945.